-While this course has the same structure and goals as Humanities 101, its subject matter will focus more carefully on chosen genres, themes or time periods.
-The literature chosen for this course will require students to compare and contrast ancient and modern ideas in the major disciplines of the Humanities.
-Class time will be used to discuss the texts and students will be expected to attend events in the fine arts.
+While this course has the same structure and goals as Humanities 101, its subject matter will focus primarily on the methods and expressions of human interactions within communities, with a focus on texts and artifacts that articulate the growth of human consciousness, responsibility, and potential.
+The texts chosen for this course will require students to compare and contrast ancient and modern ideas in the major disciplines of the humanities.
+Students may be expected to attend events outside of class.
 F,S,SS.

 HUM 212.
 Integrated Cultural Experience.
 3 Credits.

 This course seeks to examine human concerns and motivations through the examination of artistic and cultural expressions.
 Students will attend and analyze various types of cultural events, including dramatic productions, art shows, films, and music concerts to examine the sub-text of the human condition.
 They will also study texts in which authors present philosophies regarding the nature of art and the importance of particular mediums (poetry, visual arts, film, etc.) in voicing personal and social concerns.
 In addition, students will study the philosophy of philanthropy by researching and gaining personal experience in a community service activity.
 Prerequisite: Consent of instructor.
 F,S.

 HUM 224.
 Integrated Social Science Inquiry.
 2-4 Credits.

 Readings and discussion of selected works that reflect the methodology and concerns of the social sciences; integration of social science topics and methods with other Integrated Studies courses/topics.
 F,S.

 HUM 225.
 Advanced Integrated Social Science.
 2-4 Credits.

 A continued, in-depth exploration of social science topics raised in Integrated Social Science (224).
 This course will require that students pursue more advanced research in and consideration of topics included in the social sciences as they relate to the Integrated Studies Program theme.
 F,S.